There are 2.6 million orphaned or vulnerable children in Kenya.

 What we're doing to empower and equip children in Kenya.

-Education is a significant focus of Chariots for Hope.
+Education is a significant focus of 58ten.
 It is a powerful tool for our children as they grow into impactful citizens and leaders.
 Education in Kenya is a privilege and we encourage every child to reach their fullest potential as they move through their education.

 Our kids begin their education in pre-primary school at the age of 3.
-We love having our own preschools on our baby home campuses that are for our children in the home as well as community children.
+We love having our own preschool at Kitui Baby Home for our children in the home as well as community children.

 As with the US, education expenses for our children are increasing each year.
 The amount given by child sponsors covers a child’s education up through 6th grade.
 As a child enters junior secondary, senior secondary, and post-secondary education, this funding comes from our education fund.